aengelke/fadec/README.md

         - For immediate operands (`i`=regular, `a`=absolute address), use the constant: `12`, `-0xbeef`.
         - For memory operands (`m`=regular or `b`=broadcast), use: `FE_MEM(basereg,scale,indexreg,offset)`.
 Use `0` to specify _no register_.
 For RIP-relative addressing, the size of the instruction is added automatically.
         - For offset operands (`o`), specify the target address.

+### API v2

+The API consists of one function per instruction, as well as some macros.
+The API provides type safety for different register types as well as for memory operands (regular vs. VSIB).
+Besides a few details listed here, the usage is very similar to API v1.
+More information can be found in [fadec-enc2.h](fadec-enc2.h).
+Usage of internals like enum values is not recommended.

+- `int fe64_<mnemonic>(uint8_t* buf, int flags, <operands...>)`
+    - Encodes the specified instruction for x86-64 into `buf`.
+EVEX-encoded instructions will transparently encode with the shorter VEX prefix where permitted.
+    - Return value: `0` on failure, otherwise the instruction length.
+    - `buf`: Pointer to the instruction buffer.
+The instruction buffer must have at least 15 bytes left.
+Bytes beyond the returned instruction length can be overwritten.
+    - `flags`: combination of extra flags, default to `0`:
+        - `FE_SEG(segreg)`: override segment to specified segment register.
+        - `FE_ADDR32`: override address size to 32-bit.
+        - `FE_JMPL`: use longest possible offset encoding, useful when jump target is not known.
+        - `FE_RC_RN/RD/RU/RZ`: set rounding mode for instructions with static rounding control (suffixed `_er`).
+    - `FeRegMASK opmask` (instructions with opmask only): specify non-zero mask register (1--7) for instructions suffixed with `_mask`/`_maskz` and AVX-512 gather/scatter.
+    - `operands...`: up to four instruction operands.
+        - Registers have types `FeRegGP`/`FeRegXMM`/`FeRegMASK`/etc.; byte registers accepting high-byte operands also accept `FeRegGPH`.
+        - Immediate operands have an appropriately sized integer type.
+        - Memory operands use a `FeMem` (VSIB: `FeMemV`) structure, use the macro `FE_MEM(basereg,scale,indexreg,offset)` (VSIB: `FE_MEMV(...)`).
+Use `FE_NOREG` to specify _no register_.
+For RIP-relative addressing, the size of the instruction is added automatically.
+        - For offset operands (`o`), specify the target address relative to `buf`.
+- `int fe64_NOP(uint8_t* buf, unsigned size)`
+    - Encode a series of `nop`s of `size` bytes, but at least emit one byte.
+This will use larger the `nop` encodings to reduce the number of instructions and is intended for filling padding.

 ## Known issues
 - Decoder/Encoder: register uniqueness constraints are not enforced.
 This affects: